sahitya-chandra/codexa/README.md

 **What it does:**
 1. Scans your repository based on `includeGlobs` and `excludeGlobs` patterns
+2. **Filters files** - Automatically excludes binaries, large files (>5MB), and build artifacts
-2. Chunks files into manageable segments
+3. Chunks files into manageable segments
-3. Generates vector embeddings for each chunk
+4. Generates vector embeddings for each chunk
-4. Stores everything in `.codexa/index.db` (SQLite database)
+5. Stores everything in `.codexa/index.db` (SQLite database)

+**Smart Filtering:**
+- Automatically skips binary files (executables, images, archives, etc.)
+- Excludes files larger than the configured size limit (default: 5MB)
+- Filters based on file content analysis (not just extensions)

 **Note:** First ingestion may take a few minutes depending on your codebase size.
 Subsequent ingestions are faster as they only process changed files.